millerthegorilla/django_messages/README.md

 # django_messages
 a django app that provides basic message functionality, as a foundation for other apps.
 It has a simple model from which other models can extend, or you can use django_messages on its own to provide a basic message model.
+It uses soft deletion, so that messages, or models that extend from it, can be soft deleted, at which point a task is set up using the very excellent django_q to schedule a hard delete at a time later configured in the settings.

 ## install
 pip install git+https://github.com/millerthegorilla/django_messages.git#egg=django_messages